Gandhi: The years that changed the world – Ramachandra Guha,

 Unfortunately, in this age of fake news and ingenious political propaganda, there is a clear and present danger of these core objectives which shaped and drove the Mahatma’s life, being side-stepped and substituted with his less important messages.

-Ex facie the title of this labour-of-love biography of India’s greatest son — Guha’s own great gift to India — may seem over the top.
+Ex facie the title of this labour-of-love biography of India’s greatest son – Gandhi: The years that changed the world — Guha’s own great gift to India — may seem over the top.
 Yet it is pertinent to note that while great contemporaries who rubbished and disparaged Gandhi including viceroy Lord Willingdon who described him as “the biggest humbug alive” and Winston Churchill who dismissed him as a “half-naked fakir”, have disappeared into the footnotes of history, Mahatma Gandhi and his credo of non-violent resistance to administrative oppression inspired modern leaders such as Martin Luther King in the US and Nelson Mandela in South Africa.
 Even to this day, his life and message drives and motivates people and movements for freedom and justice as far afield as Egypt (Arab Spring revolt) and the youth of Hong Kong agitating against the communist regime of mainland China.